Make

 Overview

 Make is a visual integration platform designed around scenario building, where each workflow is modeled as a directed sequence of modules and routing logic.
-It is a good fit for teams that want no-code accessibility but still need deeper control over branching, mapping, and complex process orchestration.
+It fits teams that want no-code accessibility but still need deeper control over branching, mapping, retries, and complex operational orchestration.

 Key Features